Can You Stay Secure With The Best Cyber Liability Insurance?

 What Does Commercial Cyber Liability Insurance Cover?

-There are two types of coverage within cyber liability insurance: first-party coverage and third-party coverage.
+There are two types of coverage within cyber insurance: first-party coverage and third-party coverage.
 If an online company is attacked, first-party coverage takes care of direct losses from the breach.
 Third-party coverage helps the company with legal defense and settlement costs.

-Cyber liability insurance policy will pay for:
+A cyber insurance policy will pay for:

 In the aftermath of a cyberattack, a company bears the burden of identifying the extent of the damage and notifying everyone who may have been affected.
 The process requires a formal internal investigation as well.
 A cyber liability insurance policy will cover the expenses of the notification process.

-Cyber liability insurance will help your business financially cover the data they lose because of cybercrime.
+Cyber insurance will help your business financially cover the data they lose because of cybercrime.
 Typically, the policy covers data loss, recovery, and recreation.
 Check with your insurance provider to understand the full extent of your policy.